project statys delivery

 King's Inch Road Sewer Upgrade

-Nearly a kilometre of temporary pipe is being laid
+Nearly a kilometre of temporary pipe has been laid

 King's Inch Road Sewer Upgrade